AWSKMSCreateKeyRequest

 GENERATE_VERIFY_MAC

-.For asymmetric KMS keys with RSA key material, specify
+.For asymmetric KMS keys with RSA key pairs, specify

 ENCRYPT_DECRYPT